lapalisse/FlexTimer/README.md

 - Repeating an action every n ms
 - You want to flash a light 10 times, then stop.
 - Do one thing after some time!
+- Repeating many different actions at different speeds without caring about what comes next

 It is meant to be extremely simple, but also efficient.